mtanda1/Final-Nganyone/README.md

 	* Marco Tanda
 	* Alex Luong
 	* Brandon Drummond

 We are developing an end-to-end website for the Information Science Society.

+:star: